Credit:

 Odor

 Foam mattresses (including hybrids) aren’t known for smelling like daisies, especially after they first arrive.
 That new mattress smell can be caused by chemicals trapped in the mattress during the manufacturing and packaging process.
-We note the smell of the mattress upon opening it and again after giving them 24 hours to off-gas.
+We note the smell of the mattress upon opening it and again after giving it 24 hours to off-gas.

 Let’s face it: Mattresses are expensive, especially foam hybrids.
 A good mattress can last you a decade, but that also means that a wrong choice could be a pain in the neck (literally) for a long time.
 Here are some things to consider as you choose a hybrid mattress.